 While your resume serves as the centerpiece of your job application, your cover letter provides an opportunity to sell yourself and communicate why you’re the right fit for the position in question.
 Your cover letter can even be more important than your resume if you’re looking to stand out from other applicants and get an interview.
 But what exactly does a cover letter do?
 And how do you go about writing one that gets noticed?
-Let’s take a look at the role of a cover letter and how to craft one that helps your chances of landing an interview or job offer.
+Let’s take a look at the role of a letter and how to craft one that helps your chances of landing an interview or job offer.

 The purpose of a cover letter, simply put, is to get an employer to read your resume.
 Some say that it’s not as important in today’s marketplace—and those job seekers should instead focus on making their resumes stand out.
 That could be true for entry-level positions and those where hiring managers have stacks of resumes to sort through, but it’s still incredibly important to include cover letters when applying for more senior roles or executive-level positions.

 1) When Should I Send One?

 As you move through your career, and as you apply for various positions and jobs, you will receive cover letters with your job applications.
 Your employer may also ask you to write one as part of their recruitment process.
 When should you send out a letter?
 While it isn’t necessary to include one in every job application or resume submission (though many companies have specific instructions about when to include one), if there are specific requirements listed in their job posting that an attached letter can fulfill, then it’s best to follow directions accordingly.
 If they don’t specify either way, however, then I advise simply waiting until asked by a recruiter or hiring manager before sending out a letter with your resume.

 2) When you do need a cover letter